 Note that the IRS typically takes 4-6 weeks to process a change of address.

-Direct deposit information belongs to someone else
+What to do if Tax Refund Direct deposit information belongs to someone else?

 The financial institution may accept the tax refund if the banking information is valid for an existing account.
 In this situation, the taxpayer must contact the bank directly to recover their tax refund.